 Everyone is encouraged to participate in our program and help us be stewards of our environment!
 Parent volunteers are needed to assist with any of the education programs list above, to help maintain the wetlands, and to plant native species as part of the wetlands restoration.
 Parent volunteers are needed for each classroom to assist Kiea and the weekly environmental field class.
-Wetlands and garden work days are scheduled every few months to help remove invasive species and improve our wetlands.
-Over the next three years our wetlands will be planted with hundreds of seedlings to provide a diverse and thriving habitat for our local species.
+Wetlands and garden work days are scheduled every few months to help maintain the garden, remove invasive species and improve our wetlands.
+Over the past five years, our wetlands has been planted with hundreds of seedlings to provide a diverse and thriving habitat for our local species.

 Like to garden?
 Work in the outdoors?
 Sign up!